mingjiliu/mingjiliu.github.io/poems/index.md

 layout: section
 permalink: /poems/
 ---
 Original poetry by Mingji Liu, organised by year.
+Most of them are very shit, some of them are interesting, and on rare occasions, they’re good.

 <!--below-->